xdk2mam/xdk2mam/ble-sdcard/README.md

 ### Editing config data

-Open the **config.cfg** file on your computer and change the values to match your WLAN data, host, port and the sensors you want to use.
+Open the **config.cfg** file on your computer and change the values the define an id, port and the sensors you want to use.

 ```
 DEVICE_NAME=enter-your-device-id